Add apps using Managed Google Play

 Lastly, configure the app:

 As Samsung One UI Home is an essential app for Samsung devices, it can't be uninstalled through the Knox Manage console.
-Uninstall if the app is unassigned is always disabled for this app to prevent the device from malfunctioning.
+Uninstall the app from all unassigned devices is always disabled for this app to prevent the device from malfunctioning.

 Step 4 — Approve the app